 - You can attend the workshop with nothing but a pen and notebook.
 Cameras, chemistry, substrate and facilities are all provided.
 You are welcome and encouraged to bring your own camera (if you can).
 Using your own equipment helps when you start making images on your own.

-- You will receive a copy of Quinn’s manual, “Chemical Pictures” and online account.
+- You will receive a copy of Quinn’s book, “Chemical Pictures” and access to the online video workshop.
 The book will be used throughout the course.
-The DVD is a great visual reference for what you will see in the workshop (making chemistry, exposure, troubleshooting, etc.).
+The online video course is a great visual reference for what you will see in the workshop (making chemistry, exposure, troubleshooting, etc.).

 - There will be drinks available at the studio (coffee/espresso, water, soft drinks, etc.) throughout the day.